parmisDavari/delta_robot_manager/README.md

 ```
 Delta.move(x, y, z) # Moves in 8 seconds
 ```
-### Delta move with given time:
+### Delta move with the given time:
 ```
-Delta.move_with_time(x, y, z, t) # Dont use times less than 3 seconds ask Navid Pasiar or Arvin Mohammadi if you want.
+Delta.move_with_time(x, y, z, t) # Don't use times less than 3 seconds ask Navid Pasiar or Arvin Mohammadi if you want.
 ```
 ### Delta wait till done:
 ```